 Jerry was an avid outdoorsman.
 He enjoyed immensely his hunting and fishing trips to Alaska, a place dear to his heart.
 He sojourned the Sierra Nevada mountains as well as the Carolina Outer Banks and Chesapeake Bay.
 Of course, he found much to do in the valleys and hills of Idaho, most recently Magic Reservoir.
 The memories of those who accompanied him on these journeys will always be cherished.

 Jerry and Marilou were blessed with eight children – Karen (Barry) Still of Kodiak, AK & Coeur d Alene, ID, Linda Livingston of Boise ID, Maureen (Phil) Wixsten of Minneapolis MN, Richard (Sandy) Thummel of Kodiak AK, Elizabeth (Brett) Compton of Boise ID, Kenneth (Peggy) Thummel of Seattle WA, Steven (Elizabeth) Thummel of Boise ID and Laura (Doug) Ward of Boise ID – all of whom have survived him.
 He is also survived by a sister, Connie Tande (Austin TX), a brother Fred and his wife Lucy (Midland, TX), sister-in-laws Marion Gentry (Atlanta, GA) and Mary Ellen Thummel Truex (Midland TX), and numerous nieces and nephews.
 To his children, Jerry was an icon and inspiration, a parent to be respected, admired, loved and emulated.
 Their memories are endless – stories that will be passed down to his 20 grandchildren and 13 great-grandchildren, and generations unborn.
 Many involved fishing and hunting trips to Alaska, as well as the valleys and mountains of Idaho, especially most recently, Magic Reservoir.
 Visitation and the Rosary will be held Friday, December 13th from 5-7 PM at Summers Funeral Home, 3629 E Ustick Rd.
 Memorial services will be held at St Mary’s Catholic Church, 2612 W State St on Saturday, December 14th at 10:30 AM, with burial following at Morris Hill Cemetery.
 Jerry was preceded in death by his wife Marilou, eight siblings, numerous in-laws, nieces and nephews, and two grandsons, Richard Ridenour and Jason Bermensolo.
 In lieu of flowers, donations may be made to any of the following: the Tipton Memorial Trust Fund, c/o Laura Barker, Treasurer P.O.
-Box 74 Tipton, KS 67485, the Jason Alan Bermensolo Scholarship Endowment with the University of Idaho Foundation, or your favorite charity.To send flowers to the family of Gerald Thummel, please visit Tribute Store
+Box 74 Tipton, KS 67485, the Jason Alan Bermensolo Scholarship Endowment with the University of Idaho Foundation, or your favorite charity.To send flowers to the family or plant a tree in memory of Gerald Thummel, please visit Tribute Store